Yoga Wellness Educator. Certified to teach Hatha Yoga, Meditation, Pilates, Reiki. Yoga Therapist-in-training. I love to write.

 Vishnu-Devananda, S. MEDITATION AND MANTRAS (1978 reprinted in 2000).

-[i] “Psychologists Express Growing Concern With Mindfulness Meditation”.
+Hess, P. “Psychologists Express Growing Concern With Mindfulness Meditation”.
 Article published in 2017 in the journal Perspectives on Psychological Science.
-Hess P. Pocket website.
+Pocket website.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.